;

 • High Risk of Bleeding: Some medical conditions or medications can increase the risk of bleeding during surgery.
 If you have a bleeding disorder or take blood thinners, your dentist may require blood tests to assess this risk.

-Is It Too Late for a Gum Grafting Procedure?
+When is It Too Late for a Gum Grafting Procedure?

 • Severe Bone Loss: If more than two-thirds of the bone supporting the tooth has been destroyed by gum disease, it may be challenging to save the tooth or treat the recession through gum grafting procedures.
 In such cases, the tooth's chances of survival in the years to come are very low.